Air pollution and car emissions

 Petrol cars produce a lot of carbon monoxide (CO).
-In our tests, which are tougher than the official tests, one in five models produced CO in quantities that exceeds all emission limits from the past 27 years.
+In our tests, which are tougher than the official tests, one in five models produced CO in quantities that exceed all emission limits from the past 27 years.

 Air pollution from diesel cars might be making the headlines, but that doesn't mean that petrol cars are innocent.

-While petrol cars produce very little in the way of NOx (apart from a very small number, see our round-up of the cars that produce the most NOx), petrol cars do produce carbon monoxide (CO) in large quantities.
+While petrol cars produce very little in the way of NOx (apart from a very small number; see our round-up of the cars that produce the most NOx), petrol cars do produce carbon monoxide (CO) in large quantities.

-- In our tests, more than 20% of petrol cars we've assessed since 2012 produce more CO than would be officially allowed in 1993.
+- In our emissions tests, more than 20% of petrol cars we've assessed since 2012 produce more CO than would be officially allowed in 1993.

 - This includes four petrol-hybrid cars.

-Cars and CO emissions explained
+Car emissions and CO explained

 Carbon monoxide (CO) is a colourless, odourless and highly toxic gas.
 The risk of suffering ill effects from the amount of CO produced by cars is very low (unless the car is running in an enclosed space, such as a garage), but CO itself can be fatal.
 CO, just like NOx, is one of the gasses limited by emission laws.